anyaagrawal1/Final-Project-/readme.md

-# Project Name
+# Clothing Classification

- Add short description of project here >
+ Add short description of project here > This project will identify what type of clothing (t_shirt, longsleeve, shorts, pants) is set in front of the camera using Jupyter Notebook.

 ![add image descrition here](direct image link here)